TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 * Rules - 3FPS.
 * Multi Rules - on callback from a game, usually once a session and in between sessions.
 * ForceFeedback - 400FPS.
+* Graphics - 400FPS.
 * Extended - 5FPS and on tracked callback by the game.

+Note: Graphics buffer is unsbscribed by default.

+## Unsubscribing from the buffer updatdes
+It is possible to configure which buffers get updated and which don't.
+This is done via `UnsubscribedBuffersMask` value in the `CustomPluginVariables.json` file.
+To specify buffers to unsubscribe from, add desired flag values up.

+`Telemetry = 1,
+Scoring = 2,
+Rules = 4,
+MultiRules = 8,
+ForceFeedback = 16,
+Graphics = 32`

+So, to unsubscribe from `Multi Rules` and `Graphics` buffeers set `UnsubscribedBuffersMask` to 40 (8 + 32).

+Note: unsubscribing from `Extended` buffer updates is not supported.

 ## Limitations/Assumptions:
 * Negative mID is not supported.